-Ideal gas: As one of the simplest examples we consider the ideal gas which is a system of independent identical atoms or molecules.
-In real gases the atoms interact with each other such that at low enough temperature ( $T < T_B$ boiling temperature) the gase turns into a liquid.
-The ideal gas conditions is satisfied for real gases at temperatures $T \gg T_B$ .
+Ideal gas: As one of the simplest examples of a thermodynamic system is the ideal gas, microscopically, a collection of independent identical atoms or molecules.
+In real gases the atoms/molecules interact with each other such that at low enough temperature ($T < T_B$ boiling temperature) the gas turns into a liquid.
+The ideal gas conditions is satisfied for real gases at temperatures $T \gg T_B$.1 where n is the number of moles of the gas.
+One mole contains $N_A = 6.022 \cdot 10^{23}$ particles (atoms or molecules).2 N is the number of gas particles.
+The gas constant R and the Boltzmann constant k_B are then related and given by